DesconBelgrade/Klimerko/README.md

 ## Update to newest firmware
 Before anything else, make sure you've updated your Klimerko to the newest Firmware by following the [Updating Firmware](#updating-firmware) section.

-## Use Serial Monitor to get more info
+## Use Serial Monitor
-To see what's going on under the hood, use the Serial Monitor tool provided in Arduino IDE:
+To see what's really going on under the hood, use the Serial Monitor tool provided in Arduino IDE:
   - Connect your Klimerko to your computer
   - Open Arduino IDE
   - Select *Tools > Port* and select the correct port